kavyahl1311/loanCalculator-React/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+https://ftl-frontend-test.herokuapp.com/interest?amount=&lt;amount&gt;&amp;numMonths=&lt;numMonths&gt, is the API used in this project to calculate the monthly payment amount and the interest rate.

 ## Prerequisites
 ### `Below are the prequisites required to run this application:`